Chenbao2021/Csharp-SQL-JS/Formation_React/useReducer+useContext/001_useReducer.md

 # I - How does useReducer work ?
 React useReducer works similiar to JavaScript's Array.prototype.reducer()
-- It accepts a reducer function and an initialState as parameters.
+- First, we need to create a __reducer function__, that accepts a state and an action as parameters.
-- Its reducer function accepts a state and an action as parameters.
+    In the exemple we use Immer to simplify the code.
     Exemple:
     ````
     export const gridReducer = produce((draft: IState, action: Action) => {